SNStatComp/awesome-official-statistics-software/AlmostAwesome.md

 #### 2.2 Design variable descriptions (decomposition and creation of indicators in Indicator-Concept Matrix worksheet)
 #### 3.1 Reuse or build collection instruments (generating SDMX-ML for reporting Dataflows)
 #### 3.3 Reuse or build dissemination instruments (generating SDMX-ML for dissemination Dataflows)
-- Excel [SamplingStrata](https://github.com/OECDSTD/sdmx-matrix-generator).
+- Excel [SDMX Matrix Generator](https://github.com/OECDSTD/sdmx-matrix-generator).
 Excel-based visual SDMX artefact authoring tool which generates SDMX-ML for upload into an SDMX repository (such as a registry).By OECD.